MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-an-lsp-extension.md

 * [Microsoft.VisualStudio.LanguageServer.Client](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client)

-You can then create a new class which implements the [ILanguageClient](https://docs.microsoft.com/dotnet/api/microsoft.visualstudio.languageserver.client.ilanguageclient?view=visualstudiosdk-2017) interface, the main interface needed for language clients connecting to a LSP based language server.
+You can then create a new class which implements the [ILanguageClient](https://docs.microsoft.com/dotnet/api/microsoft.visualstudio.languageserver.client.ilanguageclient?view=visualstudiosdk-2017) interface, the main interface needed for language clients connecting to an LSP-based language server.

 Below is a sample: